 I have managed to find our first client for our product.
 This first customer is super important to us, and is willing to buy the project if we can show good progress with a steady stream of deliverables.

 This of course needs to be an online service with a corresponding (mobile friendly) website and maybe at some point a dedicated app.
-For starters, people working in the warehouse needs an easy to use website.

-Interview with an Manager
+Interview with an Accountant

 Carsten: Thank you so much for showing an interrest in our product!
-I am really stoked that you took the time out of your, I assume, busy calendar to talk to me!
+I am really stoked that you took the time out of your, I presume, busy calendar to talk to me!
 Can you maybe tell me a bit about yourself and the company you work for?

 Carsten: How would you know this situation had improved?

-Manager: Hmm, that is a really good question!
+Accountant: Hmm, that is a really good question!
 Let me think for a second.

-Manager: You are more than welcome to try, but they are not hourly paid, hence they do not earn anything when they are talking to you.
+Accountant: You are more than welcome to try, but they are not hourly paid, hence they do not earn anything when they are talking to you.
 But you are welcome to try to talk to some of them.
 I can give you a list of potential people to talk to.

 Carsten: Ok!
 Thank you for letting me know!
 I think I have something to go on now!
 I will take it to the Development Team and I’m pretty sure the Product we are developing will solve a lot of your problems.